University of Brighton, UK

 Abstract submission: We invite abstracts (450 words maximum, excluding references) of unpublished work for individual papers and theme panels.
 Theme panels should focus on a well-defined topic and should consist of three individual papers (corresponding to a two-hour slot).
 Abstracts for individual papers composing a theme should be submitted in addition to an abstract proposing the theme.

-Important dates: The deadline for abstract submission is 15 November 2016.
+Call deadline: 15 November 2016.
 Please submit abstracts to all three organizers (see names and emails listed below).

 For further information about the Iconicity Research Project, please consult our website: